AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

 }
 ```

-## STEP4: Determine Deployment Plan and Configuration
+## STEP4: Determine deployment plan and configuration

-We use App mode, manually write the Main function, and register the HelloWorldModule into the AimRT framework via hardcoding.
-Then, write a configuration to determine some runtime details.
+We use App mode, manually write the Main function, and register the HelloWorldModule into the AimRT framework via hard coding.
+Then write a configuration to determine some runtime details.

-### File 8: /src/app/helloworld_app/main.cc
+### File 8 : /src/app/helloworld_app/main.cc
 In the following example main function, we capture the kill signal to achieve graceful exit.

 ```cpp
 #include <csignal>
 #include <iostream>